rockychang7/rockychang7/README.md

 ### Hi,folks

-- The road to be a indie developer
+- To be a indie developer